pero909/PetStoreTask/README.md

  3.http://localhost:8080/api/listUsers
  4.http://localhost:8080/api/listPets

- these methods show a list of the pet and users created
+ these methods show a list of the pets and users created

 4.http://localhost:8080/api/history
 Shows all buy transactions that were executed